flytegg/twilight/README.md

 }
 ```

-If you want this to be Dynamic so the values will auto update for example, you would need to use the method `updateSidebarLines` in a BukkitRunnable.

-**BELOW NAME**
+To display dynamic values (data that changes throughout runtime), the method `updateSidebarLines` will need to be called every time the data changes.
+To make this easier, you can use a `BukkitRunnable` to update the scoreboard at your preferred interval.

+**Below Name Display**

-The Below Name display is perfect for showing health, stats, or other player-specific information under their name.
+You can utilise the Below Name scoreboard functionality to show anything you'd like (health, stats, or other player-specific information) under their
+name.
-Let's create a Dynamic BelowName that shows the player health.
+Let's create a Dynamic Below Name that shows the player health.

 ```kotlin
 // Keep track of all scoreboards with a Map